Harukaze9/JsonAsCommandTree/readme.md

 # JACT (Json As Command Tree)

-JACT is an open-source tool for bash and zsh shells designed to make it easy to navigate and manipulate JSON files using command-line.
+**JACT** is an open-source tool for bash and zsh shells designed to simplify navigating and manipulating JSON files using the command line.
 With JACT, you can easily:

 - Pass arguments to your aliases
 - Define input autocompletion for your aliases (or shell functions)
 - Create hierarchical aliases

-Using JACT is incredibly simple by just working with JSON files.
+Using JACT is incredibly simple, as it primarily works with JSON files.

 ## Prerequisites